 When you have the DNS address, head to Settings > WiFi and click on the (i) next to your WiFi network.
-Next, Tap Configure DNS, select Manual and then tap Add Server to enter the DNS address provided by your VPN.
+Next, Tap Configure DNS, select Manual, and then tap Add Server to enter the DNS address provided by your VPN.

 VPN is disconnecting when going from a WiFi to LTE Network

 When traveling from place to place, it is possible that you will encounter a VPN hang-up.
-This can happen when moving around on 4G or switching from a WiFi hotspot onto your 4G mobile data.
+This can happen when moving around on 4G or switching from a WiFi hotspot to your 4G mobile data.
 This can cause the VPN to get stuck in an endless loop of trying to reconnect.
 To fix this issue: